"Life is really simple, but we insist on making it complicated."

 As you recognize this inner bliss, notice how life’s problems begin to lose their grip.
 When you live your life without resistance, you naturally experience equanimity—a balanced state where you no longer mind what happens and move with life as it unfolds.
 Once you recognize this peace within, nothing can ever really disturb you again.

 This doesn’t mean you stop living or become passive.
 You’ll keep doing what you’re meant to do—only with far greater clarity, ease, and effectiveness.
 You don’t need to be in a constant pursuit of self-improvement or endless seeking.
-It’s mostly the same stuff repeated over and over.
+That cycle just repeats the same patterns in new forms.
+Real freedom comes when you stop searching.

-You can spend your whole life organizing, setting goals, planning, seeking, and trying to constantly perfect an imaginary future.
-Yet the truth is you can plan your entire life, but you don’t know what will happen the next moment.
+You can spend your whole life organizing, setting goals, planning, and trying to perfect an imaginary future.
+But the truth is, you don’t know what will happen in the next moment.
 Life unfolds while you’re busy making other plans.

-Eventually, those fall away, and life aligns with what the Taoists call Wu Wei—effortless living.
+Eventually, you may come to see it’s not about ideas, goals, systems, purpose, meaning, values, beliefs, or philosophies.
+These are helpful at first, but eventually they fall away—and what remains is the natural way of being.
+What the Taoists call Wu Wei: effortless living.
 It’s the art of not forcing, of allowing everything to be as it is.
 Nothing is left undone because there is complete trust in the natural flow of life.
 This means facing whatever happens with an inquiring mind and an open heart.

 You’ve spent all this time working on yourself, trying to fix something that was never broken, attempting to improve what doesn’t need improvement.
-You’ve searched, sought out answers, read endlessly, and tried to uncover hidden secrets.
-Yet, the truth is, you’ve always been whole, complete—one with life.
+You’ve searched, read endlessly, and tried to uncover hidden secrets.
+Yet the truth is, you’ve always been complete—one with life.
 There’s nothing missing, nothing to fix.
 All you need to do is realize it.

 So, work on yourself until you no longer feel the need to.
-There is nothing left to do—just be.
+Then let go.
+Just be.
 You’ll laugh as you realize you’ve come full circle, right back to where you started: right here, right now.
-All is well, and it has always been well.
-Everything is unfolding as it should.
+All is well—and it always has been.
+Everything is unfolding exactly as it should.

 A lot of people deserve credit for this website.
 If any of these teachers resonate with you, give them a follow to learn more and support their work.